 On brim form is in place tape it to the wall.

 Now decorate your hat!This for me is the best part!
 Add ribbon, tulle, beading, feathers, buttons, brooches, glitter, you name it and make this hat your own.
 I used tulle, feathers, ribbon and a button in the example.
 Old jewelry would work well too.
 Sky is the limit and your creativity reigns – what will your hat look like?
-Send me a picture ([email protected]) or feel free to post it to the Fleece Fun facebook page!
+Send me a picture (a[email protected]) or feel free to post it to the Fleece Fun facebook page!